thecredibleway/thecredibleway-com/docs/jesus/life/parables/grace-forgiveness.md

 shoulders is deeply comforting.
 It tells us that when we are weak, broken or lost, God doesn't demand that we walk back on our own.
 He lifts us.
 He bears the burden.
 His grace restores us, not by merit, but by mercy.

-:::tip[Reflet grace the way we've been granted grace]
+:::tip[Reflect grace the way we've been granted grace]

 Like the shepherd, we too are called to reflect this grace.
 Rather than judging those who stray, we are to value them and rejoice when they return.
 The parable challenges any self-righteous tendency to look down on